vir-tue [ vurchoo ]

 No. Do you want your child to share because they chose to or because they were forced to?
 Which way is true generosity?
 Which way is virtuous?
-Bonus: You have respected your child’s needs for choice and autonomy, and avoided picking a battle.
+Bonus for not forcing it: You have respected your child’s needs for choice and autonomy, and avoided picking a battle. +20 relationship points!

 How do people choose virtuous behavior?
 They exercise “good judgement”.